aananth02/Bali-Guitar-Academy/README.md

 https://www.baliguitar.com/

-• A website I created for my Guitar Academy.
+• A website I created for my Guitar Academy. <br>
-• Learnt web development and about web-based applications.
+• Learnt web development and about web-based applications. <br>
 • Worked on a little marketing and content creation for running a business.